kubernetes-sigs/gateway-api/geps/gep-4768/index.md

 type TelemetryMode string

 const (
-  // TelemetryModeOn explicitly enables the telemetry signal.
+  // TelemetryModeEnabled explicitly enables the telemetry signal.
-  TelemetryModeOn  TelemetryMode = "On"
+  TelemetryModeEnabled  TelemetryMode = "Enabled"
-  // TelemetryModeOff explicitly disables the telemetry signal.
+  // TelemetryModeDisabled explicitly disables the telemetry signal.
-  TelemetryModeOff TelemetryMode = "Off"
+  TelemetryModeDisabled TelemetryMode = "Disabled"
+  // TelemetryModeImplementationDefault means that the code should
+  // use the implementation's default behavior for telemetry.
-)
+  TelemetryModeImplementationDefault TelemetryMode = "ImplementationDefault" )

 // AttributeSourceType defines the source from which a telemetry attribute